14 Principles of Kentucky Women’s Network

 9. A just society ensures that the opportunities and benefits of that society are equally available and distributed, that human needs do not go unmet, and that the responsibility to fund those obligations is shared equitably.

-10. Access to the benefits and opportunities provided by a democratic society may not be denied to any person on the basis of race, sex, age, religion, national origin, sexual orientation, or disability.
+10. Access to the benefits and opportunities provided by a democratic society shall not be denied to any person on the basis of race, gender or sexual orientation, age, religion, national origin, or disability.

 11. The free and open exchange of ideas is the bedrock of democracy.
 Freedom of expression, even of unpopular opinion, and unfettered access to information must be preserved and protected.